gsingh93/brodoyouevencode.com/source/_posts/2015-01-21-how-to-write-a-display-manager.md

 Alias=display-manager.service
 ```

-Put the script in `/usr/lib/systemd/system/` and enable it with `sysctl enable my-display-manager.service`.
+Put the script in `/usr/lib/systemd/system/` and enable it with `systemctl enable my-display-manager.service`.
 Reboot, and hopefully you'll see your display manager.
 Try logging in and then quitting the window manager to make sure everything works fine.

 Conclusion
 ----------